 Mental Health Treatment Has Come a Long Way

 Despite it all, mental health care has progressed a lot over the last few centuries.
-The methods used today are tested, reliable and safe.
-Every year, exciting new breakthroughs advance therapy and medications, making treatments ever safer and more comfortable.
+The methods that experts use today are tested, reliable and safe, backed by significant research; and each new year contains still more exciting breakthroughs and advances in therapy and medications.